cottonh22/internship/README.md

     Write-Host "VM started!
 Opening VM Connect..." -ForegroundColor Green vmconnect localhost $VMName
 }

-When this is done loading you should get a question where you should be able to answer yes ("y) After a Virtual Machine screen should pop up on your screen Following the installation pages, I just click through without really looking Then at some point you should get to a page where it askes you to fill in:
+#When this is done loading you should get a question where you should be able to answer yes ("y)
+#After a Virtual Machine screen should pop up on your screen
+#Following the installation pages, I just click through without really looking
+#Then at some point you should get to a page where it askes you to fill in:
-  Your Name
+  #Your Name
-  Server Name
+  #Server Name
-  Username
-  Password
+  #Username
+  3Password
-Whatever you type in doesn't matter, BUT you will have to remember your username and password At some point it will ask you to reboot the VM, do that If it doesn't work right away there should be a turn off button close to the top left corner, click that then start ir again
+#Whatever you type in doesn't matter, BUT you will have to remember your username and password
+#At some point it will ask you to reboot the VM, do that
+  #If it doesn't work right away there should be a turn off button close to the top left corner, click that then start ir again

 2. #Now you are ready to Configure Ubuntu SSH
 #First still in the VM you need to install ssh on your virtual machine since your VM doesn't have it installed: